German Shepherd Breed Summary

 |Other Names||Alsatian, DSH, GSD, Alsatian Wolf Dog, Berger Allemand, Deutscher Schäferhund, Schäferhund, Shepherd|

 Although German Shepherd's are bred to be strong-willed, courageous and obedient, often seen working with the police and as guard dogs, they also make lovely family pets and are extremely loving.
 Once you make one of these dogs your family pet, they will completely devote themselves to you.
 These big dogs require lots of mental and physical exercise to avoid getting bored – they also love games of fetch and frisbee!
 They can be taught to perform almost any task and are extremely eager to please, making them very easy to train.
-They also need to be trained to recognize both welcome and unwelcome guests, so that they know when and when not to bark.
+They also need to be trained to recognise both welcome and unwelcome guests, so that they know when and when not to bark.
 Because they are so large, they need to have access to a garden, making an apartment a poor living space for such an animal.
 But with the right owner and training, they will make fantastic buddies.

 Compared to many breeds, the German Shepherd Dog is a relatively new arrival, as it was not until 1899 that the German Shepherd Dog was identified in its own right.
 Although there were similar shepherd-style dogs around for many years beforehand, they were lumped together as one generic breed.
 These shepherd dogs not only herded, but were also used to protect their owners’ homes.
 This required a combination of skills, including intelligence, speed, strength, and excellent sense of smell to carry out their duties effectively, although physically the dogs varied regionally.